5 Things That Joining Slimming World Has Taught Me

 I seriously thought I couldn’t hack life without my daily chocolate fix.
 The fact is I can still enjoy chocolate – daily, if I wish to work it into my plan – but I now don’t feel the need to have it every day.
 I find I’m just not thinking about chocolate as much.
 So what has happened?

 I am more aware now of what my body is taking in, whereas I didn’t give it much thought before.
-The buzz I get from seeing and feeling that I am getting slimmer has probably affected how I view treats like chocolate.
-It kind of feels like wasted calories now, that could sabotage my weight loss.
+Writing down what passes my lips helps me focus.
+I also think the seeing and feeling that I am getting slimmer has probably affected how I view treats like chocolate.
+It kind of feels like wasted calories now, that could sabotage my plan.
 So unless I really am craving it, I don’t tend to reach for it as readily.
 Not only chocolate, but cakes, butter, cream etc. have all dropped down my food priority list which feels kind of liberating!

 I Don’t Need to Feel Hungry to get Slimmer

 If you love food, Slimming World is great because you can enjoy large portions of the right food and don’t ever need to feel hungry.
 I think this was my previous notion of weightloss; a constantly rumbling tummy and the diet of a herbivore!
-Well, I’m still tucking into comfort food such as lasagne, cottage pie, roast dinners and hearty breakfast like bacon, egg and beans.
-If I was on a diet and always hungry, I would not last long.
+Well, I’m still tucking into comfort food such as lasagne, cottage pie, roast dinners and hearty cooked breakfasts.
+If I was on a diet where I was always hungry, I would not last long.
+Who would?
 This way, I feel like I’m eating normal quantities of my normal favourite foods, but just healthier versions.

 I Want to Adopt this for Life